apmaros/together/docs/modern_continous_integration_pipeline.md

     branches: [ master ]
 ```

-Workflow trigger is defined by activity on Github.
-It closely follows git events such
- as `pull_request`, `push`, or `release`.
-In this case when a commit is pushed to
-  master build is triggered.
+Trigger is a activity which starts executing the build - executing the workflow steps.
+It is typicall defined by activity on Github, but also by webhook, time based trigger, or other.
+Full list and events can be found in [documentation](https://help.github.com/en/actions/reference/events-that-trigger-workflows).

 **Checkout Repository**<br>